 Vaginal yeast infections, common and easily treated in most women, often are particularly persistent and difficult to treat in HIV-infected women.
 Data from WIHS suggest that these infections are considerably more frequent in HIV-infected women.
-Health care providers commonly treat yeast infections with fluconazole.
-A CPCRA study demonstrated that weekly doses of fluconazole can also safely prevent oropharyngeal and vaginal, but not esophageal yeast infections, without resulting in drug resistance.
+Health care providers commonly use a drug called fluconazole to treat yeast infections.
+A CPCRA study demonstrated that weekly doses of fluconazole can also safely prevent oropharyngeal and vaginal, but not esophageal yeast infections, without resulting in resistance to the drug.

 Severe herpes simplex virus ulcerations, which are sometimes unresponsive to therapy with the standard drug acyclovir, can severely compromise a woman's quality of life.

 Idiopathic genital ulcers, with no evidence of an infectious organism or cancerous cells in the lesion, are a unique manifestation of HIV infection.
 These ulcers, for which there is no proven treatment, are sometimes confused with those caused by herpes simplex virus.

 Human papillomavirus (HPV) infections, which cause genital warts and can lead to cervical cancer, occur more frequently in HIV-infected women.
 A precancerous condition associated with HPV, called cervical dysplasia, is also more common and more severe in HIV-infected women and more apt to recur after treatment.